Manchuria: History after 1860

 Around the time of World War I, Zhang Zuolin established himself as a powerful warlord with influence over most of Manchuria.
-During his rule, the Manchurian economy grew tremendously, backed by the immigration of Chinese from other parts of China.
-The Japanese assassinated him on 2 June 1928, in what is known as the Huanggutun Incident.
-Following the Mukden Incident in 1931 and the subsequent Japanese invasion of Manchuria, the Japanese declared Inner Manchuria an "independent state", and appointed the deposed Qing emperor Puyi as puppet emperor of Manchukuo.
+Zhang established an autonomous rule that nominally acknowledged the Republic of China (ROC).
+Japan co-opted Zhang and retained its semi-colonial economic privileges.
+During Zhang's rule, the Manchurian economy grew tremendously, backed by the immigration of Chinese from other parts of China.
+After Zhang was defeated in the Northern Expedition and retreated back to Manchuria from Beijing, Japanese army officers assassinated him on 2 June 1928, in what is known as the Huanggutun Incident.
+These Japanese officers sought for Japan to take direct control of Manchuria, but the Japanese government did not support the plan.
+Zhang's son Zhang Xueliang became Manchuria's new ruler.
+He directed public funds towards the development of Chinese industrial enterprises in the region.

+Following the Mukden incident in 1931 and the subsequent Japanese invasion of Manchuria, the Japanese declared Manchuria an "independent state", and appointed the deposed Qing emperor Puyi as puppet emperor of Manchukuo.
 Under Japanese control, Manchuria was brutally run, with a systematic campaign of terror and intimidation against the local populations including arrests, organised riots and other forms of subjugation.
 Manchukuo was used by Japan as a base to invade the rest of China.
 At that time, hundreds of thousands of Japanese settlers arrived in Manchuria.

-After the atomic bombing of Hiroshima, Japan in 1945, the Soviet Union invaded from Soviet Outer Manchuria as part of its declaration of war against Japan.
-Soon afterwards, the Chinese Communist Party and Chinese Nationalist Party (Kuomintang) started fighting for control over Manchuria.
-The communists won in the Liaoshen Campaign and took complete control over Manchuria.
+At the Yalta Conference in February 1945, Joseph Stalin agreed that the Soviet Union would declare war on Japan within three months after Germany surrendered, and the United States and United Kingdom agreed that the Soviet Union could pursue its claimed interests in Manchuria.
+Accordingly, in August the Soviet Union issued its declaration of war and launched the Soviet invasion of Manchuria.
+Soviet forces controlled Manchuria until they left in Spring 1946.
+Afterwards, China's Nationalist government took control of Manchuria.
+Soon afterwards, the Chinese Communist Party and the Nationalists started fighting for control over Manchuria.
+The communists won in the Liaoshen Campaign.
 With the encouragement of the Soviet Union, Manchuria was then used as a staging ground during the Chinese Civil War for the Chinese Communist Party, which emerged victorious in 1949.
 Ambiguities in the treaties that ceded Outer Manchuria to Russia led to disputes over the political status of several islands.
-The Kuomintang government in Taiwan (Formosa) complained to the United Nations, which passed resolution 505 on February 1, 1952, denouncing Soviet actions over the violations of the 1945 Sino-Soviet Treaty of Friendship and Alliance.
+The Kuomintang government in Taiwan (Formosa) complained to the United Nations, which passed resolution 505 on 1 February 1952, denouncing Soviet actions over the violations of the 1945 Sino-Soviet Treaty of Friendship and Alliance.